Rated: It's a start

-C&A's environment rating is 'it's a start'.
+C&A's environment rating is 'good'.
 It uses a medium proportion of eco-friendly materials including Global Organic Textile Standard (GOTS) cotton.
 It has set a science-based target to reduce greenhouse gas emissions generated from its own operations and supply chain but there is no evidence it is on track to meet its target.
-It implements some water reduction initiatives in its supply chain.
-It has set a deadline to eliminate hazardous chemicals by 2020 but there is no evidence it is on track to meet its target.
+It implements water reduction initiatives in its supply chain.
+It has a policy to protect biodiversity in its supply chain.

 Its labour rating is 'it's a start'.
-Some of its supply chain is certified by Global Organic Textile Standard (GOTS) including the final, second and first stages of production.
-It received a score of 61-70% in the Fashion Transparency Index.
-It likely publishes detailed information about its supplier policies, audits and remediation processes.
-It publishes a detailed list of suppliers in the final stage of production, some information about the second and first stages of production and some information about the findings of supplier audits.
-It publishes some information about forced labour, gender equality or freedom of association.
-It has a project to improve wages in its supply chain however there is no evidence it ensures payment of a living wage in most of its supply chain.
-It does not disclose adequate policies or safeguards to protect suppliers and workers in its supply chain from the impacts of Covid-19.
+Some of its supply chain is certified by Global Organic Textile Standard (GOTS).
+It received a score of 61-70% in the 2021 Fashion Transparency Index.
+There is no evidence it implements practices to support diversity and inclusion in its supply chain.
+There is no evidence it ensures payment of a living wage in most of its supply chain.
+It does not disclose adequate policies or safeguards to protect workers in its supply chain from the impacts of Covid-19.

-Its animal rating is 'it's a start'.
-It has a formal animal welfare policy aligned with Five Freedoms.
+Its animal rating is 'not good enough'.
+It has a formal animal welfare policy aligned with Five Freedoms and has some clear mechanisms to implement.
 It uses leather and exotic animal hair.
-It uses down accredited by the Responsible Down Standard.
-It states that it sources wool from non-mulesed sheep.
-It does not use fur, angora or exotic animal skin.
+It has a policy to source wool from non-mulesed sheep but does not provide evidence on how it is implemented.
+It uses down certified by the Responsible Down Standard.
+It does not use fur, exotic animal skin or angora.
 It traces some animal products to the first stage of production.

 C&A is rated 'It's a start' overall.